Litany of Catholic abuse scandals in Ireland

 It put in place detailed procedures for dealing with child sexual abuse in 1996.

-But the reviews by its National Board of Safeguarding Children found senior clergy had repeatedly failed to report abuse by priests and misled inquiries before and after that date.
+But the reviews by its National Board of Safeguarding Children found senior clergy had repeatedly failed to report abuse by priests and misled enquiries before and after that date.

 The most notorious case was that of Father Tony Walsh.

-A government commission estimated he had abused hundreds of children over a period of nearly two decades before he was cast out from the priesthood and imprisoned.
+A government commission estimated that Walsh had abused hundreds of children over a period of nearly two decades before he was cast out from the priesthood and imprisoned.

 - Magdalene Laundries -